lumastories/craconweb/README.md

-# Craving Control Frontend
+# Crave Control Frontend

 To run in development, first ensure `craconapi` is running, then compile:

  - cd `src/`
- - `elm make Main.elm --output ../dist/js/app.js --debug --warn`
+ - `elm make Main.elm --output ../public/js/app.js --debug --warn`
- - Then `cd ../dist` and run `alfred` or something to serve the files
+ - Then `cd ../public` and run `alfred` or something to serve the files
  - visit http://localhost:4001/

 This can be nice: `while :; do clear; your_command; sleep 2; done`